mobizt/Firebase-ESP-Client/README.md

 The disadvantage when using TCP KeepAlive is little or more data bandwidth consumed which depends on the TCP KeepAlive options set in `FirebaseData` object.

-The TCP KeepAlive can be enable from executing `<FirebaseData>.keepAlive` with providing TCP options as arguments, i.e.,
+The TCP KeepAlive can be enabled from executing `<FirebaseData>.keepAlive` with providing TCP options as arguments, i.e.,

 `tcpKeepIdleSeconds`, `tcpKeepIntervalSeconds` and `tcpKeepCount`.